rsspdc/checklists/checklists/pipelines.md

 </details>

 ## ©Licencing

+*On what terms can others use your code, and how can you communicate this?*

 - [ ] Project is suitably licensed
 	- [ ]  	🥉Bronze (easy): There is a LICENSE file in the repository for a license which meets one of the [OSI](https://opensource.org/osd), [Debian](https://www.debian.org/intro/free), or [FSF/GNU](https://www.gnu.org/philosophy/free-sw.en.html) definitions of free/libre or open source software.
 Or for any contents that are not software a [Creative Commons](https://creativecommons.org/) license.